VIR Q4 2025 Earnings Call Summary | Stock Taper

 • Net Loss: Reported at $438 million, down from $522 million in 2024.

-• Cash Position: Ended 2025 with approximately $782 million in cash and investments, not including the upcoming Astellas collaboration funds.
-Cash runway extended into Q2 2028.
+• Cash Position: Starting 2026 with approximately $782 million in cash, cash equivalents, and investments, excluding the upcoming Astellas collaboration funds.
+The cash runway is projected to extend into Q2 2028.

 2. Strategic Updates and Business Highlights